learn-co-students/looping-while-until-web-103017/README.md

 # Using `while` and `until`

-Guess what?
-We're still struggling to master that levitation charm!
-But we are so close.
+It's our first year at Hogwarts and we're struggling to master the levitation charm, "Wingardium Leviosa".
 Currently, we have a levitation force of `6`.
 We need to have a levitation force of `10` in order to actually levitate that feather.

 First, we'll write a while loop that will continue to `puts` the phrase "Wingardium Leviosa" while our levitation force is less than `10`.
 Everytime we `puts` that phrase, we should increment our levitation force by `1`.